-6. I understand that I am to retain all copies of any of the materials that I receive which have been so designated as Restricted in a container, cabinet, drawer, room, or other safe place in a manner consistent with the Protective Order and that all copies are to remain in my custody until I have completed my assigned or legal duties.
+- 5. I have carefully read and understand the provisions of the Protective Order, agree to be bound by it, and specifically agree I will not use or disclose to anyone any of the contents of any Restricted information received under the protection of the Protective Order. - 6.
+I understand that I am to retain all copies of any of the materials that I receive which have been so designated as Restricted in a container, cabinet, drawer, room, or other safe place in a manner consistent with the Protective Order and that all copies are to remain in my custody until I have completed my assigned or legal duties.
 I will destroy or return to counsel all Restricted documents and things that come into my possession.
-I acknowledge that such return or the subsequent destruction of such materials will n Order. ot relieve me from any of the co ontinuing obligations imposed upon me by the Protective I declare under pen correct. alty of perjury under the laws of of the state where executed that the foregoing is true and Executed this day of , in the State of Signature
+I acknowledge that such return or the subsequent destruction of such materials will not relieve me from any of the continuing obligations imposed upon me by the Protective Order.

+I declare under penalty of perjury under the laws of the state where executed that the foregoing is true and correct.